 How To Cook Reverse Sear Steak

-- Remove the steak from the oven and heat a cast-iron skillet over high heat.
-Add a little oil to the pan and sear the steak for one minute per side.
-Add butter to the skillet and baste with a spoon.
+Heat a cast-iron skillet over high heat.
+Add a little oil and sear the steak for one minute per side.
+Add butter to the skillet and baste the steak for added flavor.

-- Finally, allow the steak to rest for five to ten minutes before cutting into it.
-This will help the steak retain its juices and flavor.
+Allow the steak to rest for five to ten minutes before cutting into it.
+This helps the steak retain its juices and flavor.
+Cut the steak against the grain to maximize tenderness.

 Chef Tips To Get Perfect Results